-If your kidney cancer has spread to other parts of the body, surgery may still be useful to relieve symptoms such as pain, bleeding or to help control the chemical balance in the blood.
-This sort of surgery does not usually offer a cure so it is important to think carefully about the risks and benefits it may bring.
+If your kidney cancer has spread to other parts of the body, surgery to remove the primary tumour may still be considered to relieve symptoms such as pain, bleeding or to help control substance in the blood.
+This type of surgery does not usually cure the cancer and might result in a delay in starting medication to treat the cancer.
+It is, therefore, important to think carefully about the risks and benefits it may bring.
 Sometimes, if there is spread to just the lungs or liver, the metastatic tumours can be removed by surgery.
 This is called a metastasectomy.
-Removing the metastases can also improve survival time.
+Removing the metastases can improve survival time.
 See Essential guide: Surgery for kidney cancer for information about the types of surgery available for kidney cancer.